gitpod-io/retired-gatsby-website/src/docs/cpp-in-gitpod.md

 Gitpod supports C++ right out of the box, but there are still ways to enhance your C++ experience within Gitpod.

-## Example Projects
+## Example Repositories

-Here are some examples of [already-gitpodified](https://www.gitpod.io/blog/gitpodify/) C++ projects running in Gitpod:
+Here are a few C++ example projects that are already automated with Gitpod:

 <br>